kkan0615/kkan0615.github.io/_posts/2022-09-03-react-typescript-web-worker.md

     postMessage('Send message', e.data)
   }
 }

 const worker = buildWorkerScript(workerCode)

 export default worker
 ```
 ### Note
-- buildWorkerScript is function that creates objectUrl, you can see the code at next step
+- buildWorkerScript is for creating the code to objectUrl. we will discuss more at next step
-- postMessage() function sends data to page
+- postMessage() function is used for sending the data to page

 ## Step 2 - buildWorkerScript
 ```typescript